pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-debug"></a> `--debug`

-Sets the param variable debug to true  in workload.
+Sets the parameter variable debug to true  in workload.

 <details><summary>Example</summary>